VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 ### How can I build VictoriaMetrics on FreeBSD?

-To build VictoriaMetrics on FreeBSD you need to install Golang in OS and then run gmake victoria-metrics-pure or install it from FreeBSD Ports - see [this link](https://www.freebsd.org/cgi/ports.cgi?query=victoria&stype=all) .
+To build VictoriaMetrics on FreeBSD you need to install Golang in OS and then run `gmake victoria-metrics-pure` from the repo's root folder or install it from FreeBSD Ports - see [this link](https://www.freebsd.org/cgi/ports.cgi?query=victoria&stype=all) .

 ### What is the rule of thumb for vminsert replication factor?
 What if I have 8 vmstorage pods?